Apex-Flow-Group/Sinan_Note/support/PRIVACY_POLICY_EN.md

 ## 2. Data We Collect

 ### 2.1 Local Data
-- **Notes and Content**: All notes you create are stored locally on your device only
+- **Notes and Content**: All notes (simple, code, checklists) are stored locally only
+- **Reminders**: Stored locally and never sent to any server
-- **App Data**: Settings and personal preferences
+- **App Data**: Settings, themes, language, view preferences
-- **Encryption Data**: Encryption keys for locked notes
+- **Encryption Data**: AES-256 encryption keys for locked notes

-### 2.2 Transmitted Data (Optional)
-- **Support Form**: When you submit a support request, we collect:
-  - Name and email address
-  - Problem description
-  - Device information (model, OS version)
-  - App version
+- **Biometric Data**: Used locally only for authentication

-### 2.3 Data We Don't Collect
+### 2.2 Data We Don't Collect
 - ❌ Location data
 - ❌ Contact information
 - ❌ Browsing history
 - ❌ Advertising identifiers
+- ❌ Analytics or statistics
+- ❌ Your notes content is never sent to any server

 ## 3. How We Use Your Data

 ### 3.1 Notes and Content
-- Used only to provide app functionality
+- Used only to provide app functionality locally
-- Not sent to our servers unless you choose to share
+- Never sent to any server
 - Remains under your complete control

-### 3.2 Support Data
+### 3.2 Reminders
+- Processed locally only
-- Used only to respond to your inquiries
+- Used to send notifications at scheduled times
-- May be used to improve the app
-- Not shared with third parties
+- Not shared with any third party

-### 3.3 Performance Data
-- We may collect error information (via ApexDiagnosticsEngine)
-- Used only to improve app stability

 ## 4. Security and Encryption